 The idea behind branding is rooted in Associative Network Theory (ANT), which is rooted in the idea that we are built to do as little thinking as possible.
+This allows us to be efficient decision-makers when making choices that don’t have much significance to our lives (like when choosing brands to buy).
 ANT tells us that our memories are made up of a vast network of concepts and senses that are linked to one another through time and repetition.

 The same is true for brands.